Close Close

 The University has a written Memorandum of Agreement with the Monmouth/Ocean County Emergency Response Team (MOCERT).
 In addition, the University has reciprocal mutual aid agreements with the surrounding local police agencies.

 Local police agencies monitor and record criminal activity engaged in by students at off-campus locations and provide this information to the Monmouth University Police Department.
-The information is then forwarded to the Vice President for Student Life and Leadership Engagement for possible University sanctions.
+The information is then forwarded to the Vice President for Student Life for possible University sanctions.
 When deemed necessary, the Monmouth University Police Department in conjunction with the Long Branch Police Department jointly patrol areas in which students live and frequent off campus.

 All individuals, whether they are members of the University community or visitors, are subject to all federal, state, and local laws while on campus and, therefore, may be subject to criminal charges when applicable, even for first offenses.